 Managing outsourced activities

-TGA expect manufacturers (normally 'contract givers') to manage all relationships with contract acceptors in accordance with existing principles of chapter 7.
+- Manufacturers (normally 'contract givers') are expected to manage all relationships with contract acceptors in accordance with existing principles of chapter 7.
 All outsourced GMP-related activities that may impact on product quality should be assessed, defined and covered by a written contract.
 Agreements should be maintained in accordance with the Pharmaceutical Quality System.

 Legality of outsourced activities